 University of Arizona - Main - Tucson

-Applicants must be currently enrolled in the Master of Science in Speech, Language, and Hearing Sciences (MS-SLHS) or the Clinical Doctorate in Audiology (AuD) to be eligible for the Bilingual Certificate Program.
-PhD applicants are also eligible, but must have a clinical degree.
+Applicants must be currently enrolled in the Master of Science in Speech, Language, and Hearing Sciences (MS-SLHS), Clinical Doctorate in Audiology (AuD), or Doctor of Philosophy in Speech, Language, and Hearing Sciences (PhD-SLHS) to be eligible for the Bilingual Certificate Program.
+PhD applicants must have a clinical degree.

 We do not require any additional standardized tests for admission to the certificate program.

 International applicants will not be considered for conditional admission by this program.